 How to Recycle Used Cardboard Boxes and Make Your Money Back

-On the buying side of the equation, purchasers can save in the range of 30 to 70 percent compared to the cost of new boxes by going with used boxes, according to Ian Draper, President of A Box Broker.
-There are several commercial applications for used boxes, as well as for retail markets, such as for moving boxes.
+On the buying side of the equation, purchasers can save 30 to 70 percent compared to the cost of new boxes by going with used boxes, according to Ian Draper, President of A Box Broker.
+There are several commercial applications for used boxes, as well as for retail markets, such as moving boxes.

 The Best Boxes to Sell

-- When boxes are made in the U.S. Foreign boxes, Marty says, often hold less value due to lesser quality.
+When boxes are made in the U.S. Foreign boxes often hold less value due to lesser quality.

-- When a business generates a high volume of the same size.
-Too much variety, on the other hand, makes it harder it is to implement a box reuse program due to the amount of time, effort, and space required to sort, segregate and store boxes.
+When a business generates a high volume of the same size.
+Too much of a variety in size makes it harder it is to implement a box reuse program due to the amount of time, effort, and space required to sort, segregate and store boxes.

 Some companies also reuse corrugated boxes for internal use.
 Frito-Lay is an example of a company that has long used corrugated cardboard containers for retail delivery, where they are collapsed for return, inspection, and reuse.